 Some green beauty experts feel labeling a cosmetic as “chemical free” is misleading because all ingredients, natural or synthetic, are chemicals.

 Oh gosh.
 This reminds me of the kid in class who always (always!) had to pipe up when someone called white or black a color, and expound at length on why these two are not technically colors.
 We all already knew that, had heard it plenty of times, but still called white and black colors.
 Why?
-Because who says My new black dress is the perfect absence of color to go with my new shoes or I’m having trouble choosing the best light of white for my bathroom.
+Because who says My new black dress is the perfect absence of light to go with my new shoes or I’m having trouble choosing the best shade of light for my bathroom.

 Answer?
 No one.